Developer Guide¶

 All contributions to RenderCV are welcome!

 The source code is thoroughly documented and well-commented, making it an enjoyable read and easy to understand.
-A detailed documentation of the source code is available in the reference.
+A detailed documentation of the source code is available in the API reference.

 Getting Started¶